hasura/ndc-hub/registry/azure-cosmos/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-purple.svg?style=flat)](LICENSE.txt)
 [![Status](https://img.shields.io/badge/status-alpha-yellow.svg?style=flat)](./readme.md)

-With this connector, Hasura allows you to instantly create a real-time GraphQL API on top of your data models in Azure Cosmos NoSQL Database containers.
-This connector supports Azure Cosmos's functionalities listed in the table below, allowing for efficient and scalable data operations.
+With this connector, Hasura allows you to instantly create a real-time GraphQL API on top of your data models in Azure Cosmos DB for NoSQL Database containers.
+This connector supports Azure Cosmos DB for NoSQL's functionalities listed in the table below, allowing for efficient and scalable data operations.

 This connector is built using the [TypeScript Data Connector SDK](https://github.com/hasura/ndc-sdk-typescript) and implements the [Data Connector Spec](https://github.com/hasura/ndc-spec).